Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Introduction

-These limitations motivate enhancements to the DC-OPF problem that aim to improve accuracy while maintaining tractability.
+Our work, in contrast, occupies a middle ground.
+We leverage techniques from the machine learning domain, specifically differentiable optimization layers~\cite{Amos2017, Agrawal2019}, but our goal is to enhance a classical, interpretable model.
+This paper distinguishes itself by intentionally preserving the standard DC-OPF formulation to ensure immediate compatibility with existing tools.
+Furthermore, we introduce a bilevel optimization framework that represents a significant conceptual advance.
+Rather than simply matching intermediate power flow values, our method tunes the DC-OPF parameters to directly minimize the error in the final optimal generator setpoints.
+This solution-focused approach carves a third path between pure machine learning and classical, fixed-parameter models, enhancing accuracy while preserving the interpretability and compatibility of the standard DC-OPF model.

 The DC power flow approximation is foundational to the DC-OPF problem.
 This approximation relates active power flow between buses $i$ and $j$, denoted $p_{ij}$, to the phase angle difference $\theta_i - \theta_j$ through a proportionality coefficient $b_{ij}$: $p_{ij} = b_{ij} (\theta_i - \theta_j)$.
 While typically derived from line parameters such as resistance $r_{ij}$ and reactance $x_{ij}$ via various heuristics, tailoring these parameter values to specific system and operating range characteristics can yield significant accuracy improvements.
-Common heuristics choose $b_{ij} = 1/x_{ij}$ or $b_{ij} = -\Im(1/(r_{ij} + jx_{ij}))$, where $\Im(\cdot)$ extracts the imaginary part of a complex argument.
+Common heuristics choose $b_{ij} = 1/x_{ij}$ or $b_{ij} = -\Im(1/(r_{ij} + \mathrm{j}x_{ij}))$, where $\Im(\cdot)$ extracts the imaginary part of a complex argument.
 When resistance is nonzero ($r_{ij} \neq 0$), these choices for $b_{ij}$ produce slightly different results, impacting the accuracy of the DC power flow approximation.
 Selecting the optimal $b_{ij}$ for a given application is not straightforward and depends on system characteristics and objectives~\cite{stott2009dc}.
 Additionally, the introduction of bias parameters allows further flexibility by adjusting power injections and flows to account for shunts, HVDC infeeds, phase shifts, and line losses~\cite{stott2009dc}.
 Two variants of the DC power flow—cold-start and hot-start—differ in their reliance on prior information when determining the $b_{ij}$ coefficients and bias parameters.